cardano-foundation/CIPs/CIP-optimized-uplc-serialization/README.md

 ```

 the second design also implies no more ```Data``` constructors will be added in the future, or that for those added it will be possible to find an unambigous representation using the ones specified.

-## Rationale

-This proposal suggest ways to reduce serialized scripts size.

-the changes where designed to keep the bit oriented style of flat minimizing the number of required bits for values where possible.

 ## Backward Compatibility